carpentries-incubator/bioc-intro/setup.md

 ---

-- Please make sure you have a spreadsheet editor at hand, such as Libreoffice, Microsoft Excell or Google Sheets.
+- Please make sure you have a spreadsheet editor at hand, such as LibreOffice, Microsoft Excel or Google Sheets.

 - Install R and RStudio.